jaspector

 A zoning permit is required for any new permanent structure in Spring City (a good rule of thumb: if concrete is being poured, a zoning permit is needed).
 Building permits are required for all regulated construction.

-Typical processing time is Commission review required for some projects; allow at least 10 days lead time for those.
+Building permit processing times in Spring City, UT typically run Commission review required for some projects; allow at least 10 days lead time for those.
 County building permit turnaround varies..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Spring City, UT.
 The following work is generally exempt: Temporary structures do not require a zoning permit in Spring City (per city FAQ).; Accessory structures of 200 sq. ft. or smaller do not require a county building permit.; Utah IRC/IBC baseline exemptions apply for other categories..
+When in doubt, confirm with the local building department before starting work.